 Now that we have learned of the narrator’s present, we are given a lens through which to examine their past.
-The narrator describes a past as a “Stone-Age man,” which is likely a metaphor used to describe being a person of technological adaptation, rather than having been literally been born in the Stone Age (which would be a period of around 3,400,000 years that ended sometime between 6,000BCE and 2,000BCE).
+The narrator describes a past as a “Stone-Age man,” which is likely a metaphor used to describe being a person of technological adaptation, rather than having literally been born in the Stone Age (which would be a period of around 3,400,000 years that ended sometime between 6,000BCE and 2,000BCE).
 Although the next line describes living in a cave, the next few lines describe the narrator feeling like a slave to societal values; “for far over all that folks hold worth” suggests that money was the thing the narrator was a slave to.
-The picture painted is one of a person who feels trapped in a society that they feel functions through the workings of unimportant, abstract concepts, while they feel a love for “the lowly things of the earth,” and wishes to be freed from that society.
-This description does not suggest that the narrator literally lived in the Stone Age, as while currency did exist at around 2,000 BCE, the actual economic and financial systems and institutions that are alluded to in the verse did not exist until hundreds, and possibly thousands of years later.
+The picture painted is one of a person who feels trapped in a society that they feel functions through the workings of unimportant, abstract concepts, while they feel a love for “the lowly things of the earth” and wishes to be freed from that society.
+This description does not suggest that the narrator literally lived in the Stone Age, as while currency did exist at around 2,000 BCE, the actual economic and financial systems and institutions that are alluded to in the poem did not exist until hundreds, and possibly thousands of years later.

 To pitch my tent with no prosy plan,

 To mock at the mastership of man,

 Carefree to be, as a bird that sings;